tchen01/tchen01.github.io/research/krylov/krylov.md

 \\[-.4em]&\textbf{end procedure}
 \end{align*}

-A matrix vector product requires $\mathcal{O}(\text{nnz})$ (number of nonzero) floating point operations, while an inner product requires $\mathcal{O}(n)$ operations.
+A matrix vector product requires $\mathcal{O}(\text{nnz})$ (number of nonzero) floating point operations, while an inner product of dense vectors requires $\mathcal{O}(n)$ operations.
 For many applications of CG, the number of nonzero entries is something like $kn$, where $k$ relatively small.
 In these cases, the cost of floating point arithmetic for a matrix vector product and an inner product is roughly the same.
-On the other hand, the communication costs for the inner products are much lower.
+On the other hand, the communication costs for the inner products can be much higher.

-matvec is usually sparse

-inner products require "all reduce" i.e. collect information back from all the different processors/nodes would like to be able to overlap these as much as possible
+There are multiply ways to address the communication bottleneck in CG.
+The two main approaches are "hiding" communication, and "avoiding" communication.
+Communication hiding algorithm such as as pipelined CG introduce auxiliary vectors so that the inner products can be computed at the same time, allowing the communication to be overlapped with other computations.
+On the other hand, communication avoiding algorithms such as $s$-step CG compute iterations in blocks of size $s$, reducing the synchronization costs by a factor around $s$.

+In this piece I will be talking about some common communicating hiding methods.
+If you're interested in communication avoiding methods, or want more information about communication hiding methods, Erin Carson has very useful [slides](https://math.nyu.edu/~erinc/ppt/Carson_PP18.pdf).

 ## Overlapping inner products

-We would like to be able to *overlap* as many of the heavy computations as possible.
+We would like to be able to reduce the number of points in the algorithm a global communication is required.
 However, in the current form, we need to wait for each of the previous computations before we are able to do a matrix vector product or an inner product.
+This means there are two global communications per iteration.

 Using our recurrences we can write,
 $$